wix/Detox/docs/Introduction.AndroidDevEnv.md

 ---

-If `java` isn't in your path (i.e. the command failed altogher), try installing it using [this guide](https://www.java.com/en/download/help/path.xml).
+If `java` isn't in your path or not even installed (i.e. the command failed altogher), try [this guide](https://www.java.com/en/download/help/path.xml).

-If otherwise the version is simply wrong, try these refs for Macs; consider employing the `JAVA_HOME` variable to get this to work right:
+If otherwise the version is simply wrong, try these refs for Macs; consider employing the `JAVA_HOME` variable to get things to work right:

 * https://java.com/en/download/faq/java_mac.xml#version
 * https://www.java.com/en/download/help/version_manual.xml